Eliah-Lakhin/lady-deirdre/work/crates/derive/src/node/readme.md

     **Format:** `#[error(<error type>)]`.

     Specifies a type of the syntax error.
-This type must be accessed from the current context, and it must implement a `From<SyntaxError>` trait.
+This type must be accessed from the current context, and it must implement a `From<ParseError>` trait.
-    In particular the `SyntaxError` itself fits this requirement.
+    In particular the `ParseError` itself fits this requirement.

     This attribute is **required**.